TomaszTopola/BattleShipArena/README.md

 This is an arena for battle ship game.
 Your job is to create a bot that will win with all the others.

 # Setup and methods
-First create your package, then create java class that implements BattleShipClient.
+First create your package, then create java class that implements BattleShipClient or SimpleClient.
 There are four methods for you to fill.
 1. getFloatingShips() is responsible for calculating int value of floating units on your board.
 EG. you have a ship on fields A1 and A2.
 It returns 2 floating units.
 2. In receiveAttack() you'll define what should your bot do when it gets opponent's target.
 If they hit you, you should